zomgbat/Game-Project/README.md

 -divided into smaller tasks.
 Trello to organize tasks and to keep track of progress.
 Also, a wireframe to have a better idea of how the game looks.

-LINK OF THE PUBLISHED GAME: `work in progress`
-LINK OF THE SLIDES: `work in progress`
+LINK OF THE PUBLISHED GAME: https://zomgbat.github.io/Game-Project/ LINK OF THE SLIDES: `work in progress`